The Purpose of the Blood of Jesus Christ

 If you are saved today, you can take comfort in this and live your life to honor God.
 And if you are not saved, what are you waiting for?
 Christ has paid the price!

-You Must Trust in the Blood of Jesus Christ
+Your Response: You must Trust in the Blood of Jesus Christ

 From the day that Christ shed His blood on the cross, there came an end to any other effort or sacrificial blood shed for sin.
 God accepted the sacrifice of Christ as the only sufficient atonement for sin.

-Thus, God will redeem from the eternal damnation anyone who trusts in the blood of Jesus Christ.
-He forgives their sins and reconciles them to Himself (Ephesians 2:13; Hebrews 9:12).
+Thus, God will redeem from eternal damnation anyone who trusts in the blood of Jesus Christ.
+He will forgive their sins and reconcile them to Himself (2 Corinthians 5:19; Ephesians 2:13; Hebrews 9:12).

 Your Salvation Depends on the Blood of Jesus Christ, Trust in Him Today.